deepakvbansode/deepakvbansode.github.io/content/english/blog/01-why-docker-and-kubernetes.md

 3. Frameworks and libraries
 4. Application code and its configuration (like database URLs, ports, etc.)

-After writing the code, the developer hands it over to testers or SREs, who repeat the same steps on test and production servers—install dependencies, set configurations, and run the application.
+After writing the code, the developer hands it over to testers or SREs, who repeat the same steps on test and production servers,install dependencies, set configurations, and run the application.

 ![traditional-develpment](/images/blog/why-docker-and-k8s/traditional-development.jpg)